-Any student who submits every homework and get a 70 % score (or higher) on each textbook homework receives a 2.0 point bonus on the final grade for the class. (score is 1.7 points if only one assignment is below 70 %).
+Any student who submits every homework (including THWs not graded) and get a 70 % score (or higher) on all graded textbook homework receives a 2.0 point bonus on the final grade for the class. (score is 1.7 points if only one assignment is below 70 %).
 A student who averages over 75 % gets a 1.5 % bonus on final grade for class.
-Students can get either 2 % bonus or 1.5 % bonus (not both)
+Students can get either 2.0 %, 1.7 % or 1.5 %.

-H) Laboratory work (for lab classes only)

-You need a separate Laboratory composition-style notebook (just like your practice notebook).
+H) Laboratory Notebook (only for lab classes,... not for physics 10 or physics 50)

 Laboratory experience is critical for any person entering a scientific or technical field.
 All lab reports should be written by each individual student even if the lab is done with other students.
 Lab reports will emphasize error analyses; an experiment without error analysis is essentially worthless.
 You will be taught how to do proper error analysis using a variety of techniques.

 Students must be ontime for lab.
 If you are late then you lose points proportionately for the time you are late.
 You are not allowed to receive credit for a lab if you are more than 30 minutes late.